aileencomer/driving-engine/guides/quick-start/Index.md

 You can get up and running with the Driving Engine SDK from here.
 In this guide, you'll learn to do the following:

 * Integrate the SDK with your project
-* Setup the Driving Engine
+* Set Up the Driving Engine
 * Test the Driving Engine with mock data
 * Learn to interpret the trip summaries